-Unlike in acute urinary retention where a catheter is placed followed by a trial of void, CUR does not always require a catheter.
-If the patient is not bothered by the retention and has no signs of infection, renal calculi, or renal disease, it may be appropriate to simply observe, particularly if their PVR is < 500mL.
-Conservative efforts may also be undertaken by withdrawing offending medications, treating constipation or other precipitating causes of urinary retention, and engaging in pelvic floor rehabilitation.
+Unlike in acute urinary retention, where a catheter is placed followed by a trial of void, CUR does not always require a catheter.
+If the patient is not bothered by the retention and has no signs of infection, renal calculi, or renal disease, it may be appropriate to simply observe, particularly if their PVR is <500mL.5 Conservative efforts may also be undertaken by withdrawing offending medications, treating constipation or other precipitating causes of urinary retention, and engaging in pelvic floor rehabilitation.4

-If there are mild consequences of the CUR (i.e., recurrent UTIs) then a trial of alphablockers, aimed to relax the urethra muscles, may be started.
-A systematic review and metaanalysis on the use of alpha-blockers in women with CUR showed improvement in symptoms (International Prostate Symptom Score (IPSS) mean difference -1.5 (95%CI -2.91 to -0.09)) but no difference in PVR.
-The authors also showed that alpha-blockers statistically improve quality of life (IPSS-Quality of Life score mean difference of -0.35 (95%CI -0.85 to 0.15)) with no difference in adverse events compared to placebo.
-However, the clinical implications of this degree of improvement may not be significant given the minimal detectable difference is usually considered 3 points.
-In the analysis there was no added benefit from combining alpha-blockers and cholinergics.
-Alpha-blocker monotherapy appears to be safer than cholinergic monotherapy with a RR of 0.52 (95%CI 0.05 to 5.36).
+If there are mild consequences of the CUR (i.e., recurrent UTIs), then a trial of alpha-blockers, aimed to relax the urethra muscles, may be started.3 A systematic review and meta-analysis on the use of alpha-blockers in women with CUR showed improvement in symptoms (International Prostate Symptom Score [IPSS] mean difference -1.5, 95% confidence interval [CI] -2.91 to -0.09) but no difference in PVR.9 The authors also showed that alpha-blockers statistically improve quality of life (IPSS-Quality of Life score mean difference of -0.35, 95% CI -0.85 to 0.15), with no difference in adverse events compared to placebo; however, the clinical implications of this degree of improvement may not be significant, given the minimal detectable difference is usually considered three points.
+In the analysis, there was no added benefit from combining alpha-blockers and cholinergics.9

+Alpha-blocker monotherapy appears to be safer than cholinergic monotherapy, with a relative risk (RR) of 0.52 (95% CI 0.05-5.36).
 There is limited evidence for cholinergic monotherapy (i.e., bethanechol).
-One double blinded randomized controlled trial showed a moderate reduction in PVR and increase in flow rate but was limited by its small sample size.
+One double-blinded, randomized, controlled trial showed a moderate reduction in PVR and increase in flow rate but was limited by its small sample size.
 A separate small study reported that bethanechol did not improve voiding efficiency better than placebo.

 Where appropriate, surgical intervention can be effective in treating reversible causes of bladder outlet obstruction.

-CUR secondary to pelvic organ prolapse is amenable to resolution with 62-86.4% of patients reporting improvement in symptoms following surgery.
+CUR secondary to pelvic organ prolapse is amenable to resolution, with 62-86.4% of patients reporting improvement in symptoms following surgery.
 When bladder outlet obstruction is due to a complication from a neck fascial sling or mid-urethral synthetic sling, a sling incision can improve symptoms in 70-90% of patients.
+2

-If there are severe consequences from CUR such as recurrent urosepsis, renal impairment, or pain, intermittent or indwelling catheterization may be utilized.
-If the elderly patient has adequate manual dexterity and intact cognition, intermittent self-catheterization can provide the patient freedom from having a permanent catheter.
-It does, however, carry the risk of infection, urethral bleeding and/or stricture and development of calculi over time.
-It has been reported that of women aged 61-70, 83% are successful with intermittent self-catheterization, and those aged 71-80 and >80 are 74% and 40% successful, respectively.
-Therefore, this is a reasonable option in older women.
+If there are severe consequences from CUR, such as recurrent urosepsis, renal impairment, or pain, intermittent or indwelling catheterization may be used.3 If an elderly patient has adequate manual dexterity and intact cognition, intermittent self-catheterization can provide the patient freedom from having a permanent catheter.
+It does, however, carry the risk of infection, urethral bleeding and/or stricture, and development of calculi over time.13 It has been reported that of women aged 61-70, 83% are successful with intermittent self-catheterization, and those aged 71-80 and >80 are 74% and 40% successful, respectively.14 Therefore, this is a reasonable option in older women.
 Generally, it is not recommended for elderly women to be dependent on a caregiver to perform intermittent catheterization; these women are better suited for an indwelling catheter.